guevarsd/GLUE-Benchmark-NLP/README.md

 To load and process each of the GLUE tasks we employ the ‘datasets’ package provided by Hugging Face, thus the GLUE tasks are conveniently accessible using the load_dataset() function.
 The loaded datasets are pre-separated into training, testing and validation datasets.

+The Scripts folder holds the codes used to implement the ensemble methods and the Results folder contains the predictions using the ensembles.
+Code for running the tasks for each model is under the respective teammate's Individual Project folder:
+- Arathi: Electra
+- Stefani: XLNet
+- Mariko: DeBERTa

+The DeBERTa and Electra folders on the main branch contain the config and json files of the best model for each task for each Transformer.
+XLNet's config and json files can be found [here](https://drive.google.com/drive/folders/1r8wa6eLtjMt4jgv96zea-9oFWR8BMtcF?usp=sharing).